 25.8 a) The parties jointly acknowledge the importance of health and safety at work, which includes that all employees report for work fit to perform their duties and free of impairment for any reason, including from drugs and alcohol for the duration of the entire shift.

 b) Employees seeking assistance or treatment for an addiction shall not be discriminated against.
 The Union and the Employer recognize there is a duty to accommodate under the Ontario Human Rights Code.
 Therefore, the employee will be given unpaid time off or leave of absence to attend an addiction facility, after which he will be returned to an equivalent position as required by law.

+25.9 Parking Allowance:

+Effective May 1/2024: For Employees required to work on projects within the downtown area of Toronto (defined as that area bounded by Dufferin Street on the West, St. Clair Avenue on the North and Don Valley Parkway on the East) the employer shall provide parking or refund to the employee upon the presentation of a valid receipt to a maximum of fifteen dollars ($15) per day.

 ARTICLE 26 - MANNING OF EQUIPMENT